Highlights

 Where to Watch Hunger

-Looking to watch 'Hunger' on your TV or mobile device at home?
-Finding a streaming service to buy, rent, download, or watch the Peter Foldès-directed movie via subscription can be difficult, so we here at Moviefone want to do right by you.
+Set to enjoy 'Hunger' on your favorite screen?
+Hunting down a streaming service to buy, rent, download, or watch the Peter Foldès-directed movie via subscription can be tricky, so we here at Moviefone want to take the pressure off.

-Interested in knowing what the movie's about?
+Here’s what’s going on in this one...
 Here's the plot: "16mm.
 In one of the first films to use computer animation, director Peter Foldès depicts one man’s descent into greed and gluttony.
 Combining traditional and computer animation (one of the first to use it!), Peter Foldes, through clever metamorphosing images and powerful line drawings, provides a moralistic tale of one man’s enormous appetite and selfish consumerism.
 Growing more corpulent and repulsive, his indigestion leads to a nightmare where he is consumed in a hell of emaciated bodies.
 By extension, this film indicts affluent nations and individuals in a world where many starve." .